8 Word-Based Parlour Games and How to Play Them

-Guess the phrase or saying.
+In this game, you must guess the phrase or saying.

-One person leaves the room while the others decide on a proverb such as “People who live in glass houses shouldn’t throw stones.”
+One person leaves the room while the others decide on a proverb, such as “People who live in glass houses shouldn’t throw stones.”

 The guesser then asks questions of the other players in turn.
 The first person must use the first word of the proverb in her or his answer.
 The second person uses the second word and so on.